-• SNV (Source's Neighbor Vehicle): A set of vehicles in the boundary area of a road section and in a single transmission range of the source excluding vehicles in front of the source at the same driving direction of the source.
+Source's neighbor vehicle (SNV) is defined as a set of vehicles in the boundary area of a road section and within a single transmission range of the source excluding vehicles ahead of the source on the same driving direction of the source.
 In Fig. 1.3, the SNV of the source S includes vehicles 2, 6, 7 and 8.